Skip to main content

 At the end of the third party oauth flow, FxA receives an OpenID connect id_token and uses that to create the associated FxA account.
 After successfully creating a Firefox account, a session token is created and then the user is sent through the FxA OAuth flow and redirected back to the relying party.
 Note that at the end of this flow, the relying party gets an FxA OAuth token.

 Please reference the feature doc for additional design details and flow charts.
+Note also the Apple Usage Guidelines.

 How to enable third party authentication for relying party

 Third party authentication is currently enabled for all relying on parties (except Sync).
-If a user only has a linked third party account and no password then attempt to login to Sync, they will be prompted to create a password.
+If a user only has a linked third party account and no password then attempts to login to Sync, they will be prompted to create a password.

 How to setup Google auth locally